aettic/slither/readme.md

 - [ ] Write out Barn Zones
 - [ ] Write out Cornfield Zones

+#### Extra To Do
+- [ ] Build a way to light the candles in the study with the matches, so they stay lit
+- [ ] Build NPC objects with interactive dialogue capacity (model after combat)
+- [ ] Look into combining all possible movements into one function - pc.moveTo(Zone) or something

 #### Done
 - [x] Actually use item.py before getting too carried away
+- [x] Alchemical Jar Bomb: Add descriptive information for fragility
 - [x] Build load state function
 - [x] Build combat system
 - [x] Build magic system